-Khadija Gbla is a high profile, passionate and inspiring African Australian woman.
+Khadija Gbla is a multi-hyphenate; high-profile, passionate, and inspiring African-Australian woman.

-As an entrepreneur, inspirational speaker, facilitator, philanthropist and mentor, Khadija has displayed courage and determination.
-Her aspirations include giving women, youth and minority groups a voice at a local, state and international level.
-Khadija utilises her inspired and powerful voice to advocate for equality, diversity and inclusion.
+She is a single mum, carer, black, non-binary, queer, neurodivergent, and disabled award-winning human rights activist, model, inspirational speaker, writer and mentor.
+She has displayed great courage and determination in achieving her aspirations of giving women, youth and minority groups a voice at a local, state and international level.
+Khadija utilises her powerful and inspired voice to advocate for structural change and everyday simple actions we can all take to achieve true equality and inclusion for all people.

 Talking Points